 - to have a diploma in higher education, having received legal, economic, accounting, commercial or technical training, or a technical education diploma, having received training in transport activities;

-- to have passed the tests of a written review conducted at an accredited training centre
+- to have passed the tests of a written exam conducted at an accredited training centre

 - recognition of professional qualifications acquired in a European Union (EU) member state or party to the European Economic Area (EEA) agreement.

 The professional capacity required to practise as a transport commissionaire is acquired as long as the person has undergone training in business management of at least 200 hours of training or when he has completed an 80-hour internship. ensuring a sufficient level of law applied to transport, transport economics and the transport commission.

 For further information: Article R. 1422-4 of the Transport Code; Articles 7 and 8 of the Order of 21 December 2015 relating to the issuance of the certificate of professional capacity allowing the exercise of the profession of transport commissionaire.

 b.
 Professional Qualifications - EU or EEA nationals (Free Service Or Freedom of establishment)

 For a temporary and casual exercise (Freedom to provide services)

 There are no regulations for a national of an EU or EEA who wishes to practise as a transport commissionaire in France, either on a temporary or casual basis.

 Therefore, only the measures taken for the Freedom of establishment of EU or EEA nationals will apply.